sunhwan/charmmdoc/source/commands.rst

    GBSW: Generalized Born with a simple SWitching <gbsw>
    Genetic: The genetic algorithm commands <galgor>
    GNN: Genetic Neural Network <gnn>
+   GoPair: The Go pairwise energy module of CHARMM <gopair>
    GPU: Installing and running CHARMM on GPU <gpu>
    Graphx: The graphics subsection for workstations <graphx>
    Grid: A general facility to implment grid-based potentials for docking <grid>